miltonbolonha/blog/next-boilerplate/content/posts/record-setting-gold-prices-from-miserable-economic-outlook.md

 Consumers, investment companies, and manufactures have long been and will continue to be in love with gold.
 The drivers of the price of gold include: personal and industrial demand, the value of the dollar, desire to look at gold as a hedge against inflation, and the quantity of gold being held in the central reserve banks.

-</div>Take the first step now and explore how you can preserve your purchasing power, protect your assets, and diversify your portfolio – check prices and the best ways to buy gold online.
+Take the first step now and explore how you can preserve your purchasing power, protect your assets, and diversify your portfolio – check prices and the best ways to buy gold online.